 My second book, “The Digger’s Daughter,” follows the family into the goldfields of Victoria, which, I discovered, was akin to the Wild West.
 It’s all there: bushfires, bushrangers, gold fever, and rebellion against unreasonable authority.

-My third book is another family saga taking place in the first half of the 19th century, amidst tumultuous and radical times.
+My fourth book is another family saga taking place in the first half of the 19th century, amidst tumultuous and radical times.
 The book is set in a forgotten, rural corner of England, North East Lincolnshire.
 It encompasses life during the Napoleonic Wars, the effects of the industrial revolution and demand for voting reform, amidst the rise of primitive Methodism amongst the working classes.
-A slightly unusual subject but once again I have drawn upon my own family history.
+A slightly unusual subject, but once again I have drawn upon my own family history.